Skip to content

 Avoid sending data that is:

-• large but not searchable
+• large but not useful for discovery

-• sensitive and not intended for discovery
+• sensitive and not intended for search

 • shaped only for persistence concerns